dghazi12/davidaghazi06.github.io/readme.md

     WHEN I click on a city in the search history
     THEN I am again presented with current and future conditions for that city

-## The following image demonstrates the application functionality:
+## The following image demonstrates the application functionality

 ![](Images/WeatherDashboard.png)

-## Built With:
+## Built With

 #### HTML
 #### CSS
 #### Javascript
 #### Bootstrap
 #### jQuery

+## Link to Application